 There are currently four generations in the workplace – four very different generations.
+So, engaging different generations is a new challenge for some communicators.
 The 20th century saw an unprecedented increase in technological advances and standards of living, and these trends continue into the 21st century.
 With the rate of change so fast, each generation shows marked differences in how they use and respond to technology, and how they communicate.

 If they are still working, Veterans are most likely in upper management, which means they control the purse strings and make key decisions.
 They are focused on controlling emergency situations and keeping people together.

 - Famous people from this generation include Bob Dole, Bernie Sanders and Clint Eastwood.